SPACE Pilot

 Exploring social prescribing for children and young people in community and hospital settings

 We were also part of a project looking at social prescribing for children and young people in community and hospital settings.
 The project was funded by NIHR Applied Research Collaboration North East and North Cumbria.
 The research was led by Newcastle University, and aimed to identify the components of effective social prescribing for children and young people.
-The results are currently being written up.

 Our objectives were to: